-When packaging a custom model or script tool, your tool needs to be documented (system tools are already documented; only custom tools need further documentation).
-When packaging, ArcGIS analyzes your tool for a minimal level of documentation; your tool must have at least a summary, one or more tags, and a description for each parameter.
+When packaging a custom model or script tool, your tool must be documented (system tools are already documented; only custom tools need further documentation).
+When packaging, ArcGIS analyzes the tool for a minimal level of documentation.
+The tool must have at least a summary, one or more tags, and a description for each parameter.

-To document your custom model or script tool:
+To document a custom model or script tool:

-- Add a Thumbnail by browsing to an image file.
+- Add a Thumbnail image by browsing to an image file.

-- Enter search keywords in the Tags text box.
+- Provide search keywords in the Tags text box.

-- Enter a summary in the Summary (Abstract) text box.
+- Provide a summary in the Summary (Abstract) text box.

-- Enter usage tips in the Usage text box.
+- Provide usage tips in the Usage text box.

-- Optionally, add a Code Sample, Credits, and Use Limitation to the corresponding sections.
+- Optionally, complete the Code Sample, Credits, and Use Limitation sections.

-- When finished, click the Metadata>Save button in the ribbon.
+- When finished, click the Save button in the Metadata ribbon.

 Rerun the tool

 To rerun the tool to ensure all input and output data exists and can be included in the package, do one of the following:

 - Right-click the tool in Geoprocessing History and select Open to open the tool in the Geoprocessing pane where you can specify parameters before rerunning the tool.

-- Or, to simply rerun the tool with the exact same settings previously used, right-click the tool and select Run.
+- Or, to rerun the tool with the same settings previously used, right-click the tool and select Run.